Patient education: Maternal health and nutrition during breastfeeding (Beyond the Basics)

-Fluid intake — The average woman who breastfeeds exclusively produces 750 to 800 mL (approximately 25 ounces) of breast milk per day.
+Fluid intake — The average woman who breastfeeds exclusively produces approximately 25 ounces (750 mL) of breast milk per day.
 Many women wonder how much extra fluid they should drink given this relatively large loss of fluid.
 It is generally sufficient for a woman to drink when she is thirsty and to watch for early signs that she is not getting enough fluids (eg, dark-colored urine, infrequent urination, dry mouth).
-To encourage an adequate fluid intake, some clinicians recommend keeping a bottle of water or another non-caffeinated beverage nearby while nursing or working.
+To encourage an adequate fluid intake, some clinicians recommend keeping a bottle of water or another healthy beverage nearby.

 WEIGHT LOSS AND BREASTFEEDING